 Electronic copies of Personal Data are kept securely and information will only be processed where we are satisfied that it is reasonably secure.

 All information you provide to us is stored on secure servers.
 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our website, you are responsible for keeping this password confidential.
 You must not share your password with anyone.

-Our website has security measures in place to protect the loss, misuse and alteration of the information under our control.
+Our website has security measures in place to protect against the loss, misuse and alteration of the information under our control.
 All instances of unauthorised attempted access to our site are logged and investigated.
-Where necessary, Herts for Learning will inform law enforcement agencies or other relevant organisations regarding misconduct.
+Where necessary, HFL Education will inform law enforcement agencies or other relevant organisations regarding misconduct.